 All items must be picked up and removed from the warehouse on the day of purchase, with the exception of furniture and pianos.
 Furniture and pianos must be removed six days from the date of purchase or these items will be re-donated.

 In 2014, the OMWB contracted with three prominent Bay Area artists – Vogue, Ernest Doty and Griffin One – to paint an aerosol mural on the Derby Avenue side of its 333 Lancaster Street warehouse.
 Owned by the OMWB, the warehouse is the site of their annual White Elephant Sale.
 The mural shows the Board’s pride in Oakland and its Jingletown neighborhood.
 The huge mural fills the entire side of the building from ground to roofline and is approximately 240 feet long and 30 feet high, encompassing 7,200 square feet.
 Showing a theme of nature blending into the urban landscape, it features several prominent characters, including a White Elephant with its trunk raised high.
 Iconic Bay Area animals and plants are also shown.

-The legendary annual White Elephant Sale returns to the San Francisco Bay Area on March 3 and 4, 2018 with the Preview Sale scheduled for January 28, 2018.
+White Elephant Sale Diamond Jubilee.
+Celebrating 60 years of fun and great bargains for the Bay Area and beyond.
+The legendary annual White Elephant Sale returns to the San Francisco Bay Area on March 2 and 3, 2019 with the Preview Sale scheduled for January 27, 2019.
 Organized and presented by the OMWB, all Sale proceeds benefit the Oakland Museum of California.

 Made possible by donations from the public, the White Elephant accepts donations almost year round.
 Thanks to generous donors, over the years, shoppers have been able to purchase the usual and the unusual, including a pony, paintings, pianos, cars, and estate furnishings.